BMT-61606 Biomedical Instrumentation, 5 cr

 |BMT-61606 2019-01||3 - 4||

-After successful completion of the course, the student is able to: - Describe the origin and characteristics of bioelectrical signals. - Explain the role of biopotential electrodes in the measurement of biopotential signals, and describe the differences of different types of biopotential electrodes. - Design and operate basic biopotential amplifiers and electronics circuits used in the measurement of cardio-vascular and respiratory parameters. - Identify common signal artifacts, their sources and understand the principles of methods used for suppressing them. - Inspect common biomedical signals and distinguish their characteristic features. - Explain measurement principles used in blood pressure and blood flow measurements as well as in measurement of respiratory variables. - Define and give examples of chemical biosensors and methods used in clinical laboratory measurements. - Outline the operation of basic therapeutic and prosthetic biomedical devices such as cardiac pacemakers, neurostimulators and cardiac defibrillators. - Identify, explain and judge patient safety issues related to biomedical instrumentation. - Write reports describing laboratory experiments and obtained results.
+After successful completion of the course, the student is able to: - Explain the role of biopotential electrodes in the measurement of biopotential signals, and describe the differences of different types of biopotential electrodes. - Design and operate basic biopotential amplifiers and electronics circuits used in the measurement of cardio-vascular and respiratory parameters. - Identify common signal artifacts, their sources and understand the principles of methods used for suppressing them. - Inspect common biomedical signals and distinguish their characteristic features. - Explain measurement principles used in bioimpedance measurements - Identify, explain and judge patient safety issues related to biomedical instrumentation. - Write reports describing laboratory experiments and obtained results.

 |Content||Core content||Complementary knowledge||Specialist knowledge|